While most zombies...

 Whether it's in my car, on my iPod, or on my home stereo.
 Prog is a part of me.
 It's in my blood.
 It's in my soul.
 It has, without a doubt, shaped me.

 I became introduced to the genre through the success of Queensrÿche in the early 1990s, and soon thereafter I discovered bands such as Dream Theater and Fates Warning.
-With the advent of the internet, I later learned of outstanding overseas acts like Porcupine Tree and Pain of Salvation.
-More recently, my preferred prog groups range from up-and-comers like UK-based Valis Ablaze and Voices From the Fuselage to veterans like Evergrey and Riverside.
+With the advent of the Internet, I learned of outstanding overseas acts like Pain of Salvation and Porcupine Tree.
+Today, my preferred prog groups range from up-and-comers like UK-based Valis Ablaze and Voices From the Fuselage to veterans like Evergrey and Riverside.

 To me, progressive metal is one of the top forms of art – incorporating elements of intense technical music, thought-provoking lyrics and artwork, and stage presentations that often bring listeners inside a unique world.
 Prog's a state of mind.
 It's a way of life.
 It's...prog.
 And if you're reading this blog, it's probably safe to say that you're a prog enthusiast too.

 This blog's objective is to provide an outlet for me to share reviews and possibly interviews.
 Sometimes I'll post often, sometimes not.
 It depends on how inspired I am by new music.
 Reviews will also be posted on other sites, like Prog Archives, to reach a wider audience.

 In closing, thanks for visiting.
 And prog on!